-Welcome to the Ambulatory Surgery Center.
+Welcome to the UCLA Ambulatory Surgery Center in Westwood.
 The information below

 will help you prepare for your outpatient procedure.

 We are located in the

 Peter Morton Medical Building (200 UCLA Medical Plaza) in

 Suite 660.
 This is where you will report to on the day of your

 procedure.
 Your doctor will give you a preliminary time that your

 procedure will take place.
 Since changes may occur in scheduling,